Seventeen Again: Plot

 In Sydney's room, she and Cat finally have a long and heartfelt talk.
 Sydney admits she's homesick for California and her old friends.
 She hates Connecticut and the bullying she is subjected to by Ashley and her friends because Todd is interested in her.
 During that time, Cat admits her earlier experience with Ashley.
 However unlike Sydney, she was able to stand up to Ashley and earn her begrudging respect.
 Meanwhile, Gene who has had time to reflect on his life choices, realizes his mistake of leaving his family, and bids farewell to his life as a teenager and the friends he has made, and goes to the dance with Ashley in hopes of reconciling with Cat.

 Meanwhile, at the dance, Sydney and Cat arrive and find Gene with Ashley.
 Gene and Cat share a dance where they reconcile, before Cat passes out due to the side effects of the transformation.
 Willie arrives with the antidote as Gene carries Cat to the school's pool.
 Ashley, furious that Gene ditched her for Cat, cuts them off before they can save her.
-Sydney, having had enough of Ashley and her bullying, punches her in the face.
-As she and Willie leave to save their grandparents, everyone applauds Sydney for giving Ashley what she deserved.
-Willie tosses the antidote in the pool and Gene and Cat jump in.
-Gene asks Cat to marry him again after their crazy experience.
-Cat says yes, but then the happiness is interrupted by Sydney and Willie's dad, Barry and step-mother, Monique (Tonya Lee Williams) coming home from a trip.
-The parents are surprised to see Cat and Gene reconciled and Monique tells him that they should let them babysit next time.
-Sydney asks Monique if she could help with the wedding plans and she agrees.
-A call comes in and Willie calls for Barry, who tells him that he's in the shower (with the soap, which they forgot to get rid of).
-Of course, Sydney and Willie now have to stop their father from using the soap.
+Having had enough of Ashley's arrogance, Sydney punches her in the face.
+Afterwards, Willie tosses the antidote in the pool and Gene and Cat jump in.
+The next day, Sydney and Willie's dad, Barry and step-mother, Monique (Tonya Lee Williams) come home from a trip.
+The parents are surprised to see Cat and Gene reconciled.
+Gene asks Cat to marry him again after their crazy experience and Cat happily accepts.
+Monique accepts Sydney's help in planning Gene and Cat's wedding.
+Barry goes to take a shower, but Sydney and Willie quickly attempt to stop their dad from using that soap before it's too late.